Family focused approach

 Continuing our development of focused support, we aim to provide families with the tools they need to thrive during and after crisis.
 This is a referral only service for those who need it most.
 Open to families with school age children, we help to support the family unit in independence, normal after we have helped them leave homelessness behind with our move on project. the main aim of this work is to help develop those important family bonds and support integration into a new community.

-Part of the sessions include family play and bond where the families can take part in activities together developing important bonding skills and interaction.
-On a regular basis, we invite guests and activity providers to the group to run fun and exciting sessions the children may not otherwise have access too such as arts and crafts, party services, dance groups, learning and exploring, music, animals, sports and so on.
+Part of the project includes family play and bond sessions where the families can take part in activities together developing important bonding skills and interaction.
+At these events we invite guests and activity providers to run fun and exciting sessions the children may not otherwise have access too such as arts and crafts, party services, dance groups, learning and exploring, music, animals, sports and so on.

 During the sessions, there will be opportunity for parents to engage with the team and receive any support or advice they need.
-The group is based in a central hull location best placed for the families that will be benefiting and is a completely free service.
+Groups are based in convenient central locations.

 Early childhood provides a window of opportunity for the promotion of physical activity.
 Given the limited effectiveness of interventions to date for struggling families, new approaches are needed.
 Socio-ecological models suggest that involving parents as intervention targets may be effective in fostering healthier lifestyles in children.